xuliangcs/compnet/README.md

 2. modify `num_classes` in `train.py`, `test.py`, and `inference.py`
     - Tongji: 600, IITD: 460, REST: 358, XJTU-UP: 200, KTU: 145

-**Dataset preparation**
-1. The genText.py script is responsible for traversing images in the dataset folder and parsing class labels (starting from 0) based on each filename's format.
-    - For each sample, the full path (including the filename) and its corresponding class label (separated by a space) are saved as a single line in either the train.txt or test.txt file.
-    - In our experiments, each individual palm represents a unique class.
-2. The method used to extract userID and sampleID from image filenames is implemented within the script, handling two main scenarios:
-    - For the original Tongji dataset, image filenames range sequentially from 00001.bmp to 06000.bmp.
-Every consecutive group of 10 samples originates from the same palm.
-Therefore, in genText.py, the userID (class label) is derived by integer division of the numeric filename by 10 (i.e., filename // 10).
-    - or other datasets with complex directory structures, preprocessing can be applied to simplify organization,  such as renaming files and placing them into a single folder.
-In such cases, the userID parsing logic in genText.py must align with the new filename and directory conventions.
-    - The recommended renaming format is: xxxx_yyyy.zzz
-        - xxxx denotes the userID, representing a unique palm.
-        - yyyy denotes the sampleID, representing an individual capture of that palm.
-        - IDs with fewer than four digits are zero-padded on the left.
-        - zzz is the image file extension (e.g., bmp, jpg, tiff,etc.).
-        - Example: 0010_0003.bmp represents the 3rd sample of palm #10.

-Sample output of `genText.py`: test.txt:

 **Commands**

 ```shell